matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 - Change deployment to use multi-client again.
 - Update the multi-client image, push to Docker-Hub.
-- Get the deployment to recreate our pods with the latest version of multi-client.
+- Get the deployment to recreate our Pods with the latest version of multi-client.

-### Triggering Deployment updates
+**Triggering Deployment updates**

 ```console
 kubectl apply -f client-deployment.yaml